Skip to content

 traceType: 'ddtrace', // ddtrace, zipkin, skywalking_v3, jaeger, zipkin_single_header, w3c_traceparent

-... // other configurations
+... // Other configurations

 allowedTracingOrigins: ["https://api.example.com", /https:\/\/.*\.my-api-domain\.com/]